kernol-info/ai-learning-materials/README.md

 2. [LlamaIndex](https://www.llamaindex.ai) - LlamaIndex provides a complete set of tools for preparing and querying data for LLMs, including RAG.

    - [What is LlamaIndex?
 Exploring the World of LLM Orchestration Frameworks](https://www.datastax.com/guides/what-is-llamaindex)
+3. [Streamlit](https://docs.streamlit.io/) - Streamlit is an open-source Python framework for data scientists and AI/ML engineers to deliver dynamic data apps with only a few lines of code.
+Build and deploy powerful data apps in minutes

 ## Foundamental Concepts